 Farmhouse Café

-By now, we had worked up a massive appetite, so we headed towards downtown Huntsville to have lunch at the Farmhouse Café.
+By now, I had worked up a massive appetite, so I headed towards downtown Huntsville to have lunch at the Farmhouse Café.
 This turned out to be a great choice.
 The Café is a casual, Texas-themed restaurant.
-We found it had a very welcoming vibe and there was a great selection of Southern meals and desserts, at a reasonable price too.
+I found it had a very welcoming vibe and there was a great selection of Southern meals and desserts, at a reasonable price too.

 If you are enjoying this post, remember and subscribe to my mailing list to receive my latest blog posts.